Tropic of Capricorn

-Less than 3% of the world's population lives south of it; this is equivalent to about 30% of the population of the Southern Hemisphere.

 Name

-When this line of latitude was named in the last centuries BC, the Sun was in the constellation Capricornus at the December solstice.
+When this line of latitude was named, the Sun was in the constellation Capricornus at the December solstice.
 This is the date each year when the Sun reaches zenith at this latitude, the southernmost declination it reaches for the year.
 (Due to the precession of the equinoxes the Sun currently appears in Sagittarius at this solstice.)

 Geography and environment

-The Tropic of Capricorn is the dividing line between the Southern Temperate Zone to the south and the tropics to the north.
+The Tropic of Capricorn is the dividing line between the Southern Temperate Zone to the south and the Tropics to the north.
 The Northern Hemisphere equivalent of the Tropic of Capricorn is the Tropic of Cancer.

 The Tropic of Capricorn's position is not fixed, but constantly changes because of a slight wobble in the Earth's longitudinal alignment relative to its orbit around the Sun.
-Earth's axial tilt varies over a 41,000 year period from 22.1 to 24.5 degrees and currently resides at about 23.4 degrees.
-This wobble means that the Tropic of Capricorn is currently drifting northward at a rate of almost half an arcsecond (0.468″) of latitude, or 15 metres, per year (it was at exactly 23° 27′S in 1917 and will be at 23° 26'S in 2045).
-Therefore, distance between Arctic Circle and Tropic of Capricorn is essentially constant moving in tandem.
+Earth's axial tilt varies over a 41,000 year period from about 22.1 to 24.5 degrees and currently resides at about 23.4 degrees.
+This wobble means that the Tropic of Capricorn is currently drifting northward at a rate of almost half an arcsecond (0.468″) of latitude, or 15 metres, per year (it was at exactly 23°27′S in 1917 and will be at 23°26'S in 2045).
+Therefore, the distance between Arctic Circle and the Tropic of Capricorn is essentially constant moving in tandem.
 See under circles of latitude for information.

-There are approximately 10 hours, 41 minutes of daylight during the June solstice (Southern Hemisphere winter).
-During the December solstice (Southern Hemisphere summer), there are 13 hours, 35 minutes of daylight.
+There are approximately 10 hours and 41 minutes of daylight during the June solstice (Southern Hemisphere winter).
+During the December solstice (Southern Hemisphere summer), there are 13 hours and 35 minutes of daylight.
 The length of the Tropic of Capricorn at 23°26′11.7″S is 36,788 km (22,859 mi).